 It can be bought from chemical supply houses of the kind of Sigma Aldrich.
 Here a Chinese source:

 This is reagent grade.
 Not pharmaceutical grade, and not even food grade.
-Ethics guidelines in many countries would not even allow the substance for tests on living animals.
+Ethics guidelines in many countries would not even allow the substance for tests on life animals.

 Chemical supply houses don’t sell to just anybody.
 You have to send credentials, such as proof that you are a researcher at a university.